What is osteoporosis?

 - Those older than 70 need 1,200 mg of calcium and 600 IU of vitamin D per day

-- Exercise: Increase bone strength by walking, hiking, jogging, climbing stairs, lifting weights, dancing or playing sports like tennis.
+- Exercise: Increase bone strength by walking, hiking, jogging, climbing stairs, lifting weights, dancing or playing sports such as tennis.
 Activities that improve balance, such as yoga and tai chi, also are good sources of exercise.

-- Stop smoking: Smoking cessation classes and support are available at Norton Healthcare.
+- Stop smoking: Smoking cessation classes and support are available through Norton Healthcare. [add link]

-- Limit alcohol intake: Drink alcoholic beverages only in moderation.
+- Limit alcohol: Drink alcoholic beverages only in moderation.

-- Talk with your doctor about medications to prevent osteoporosis: There are several medications on the market that prevent postmenopausal osteoporosis.
+- Talk with your doctor about medications to prevent osteoporosis: Several medications are available to help prevent postmenopausal osteoporosis.
 Speak with your physician about what medications may be right for you.

-A diagnosis of osteoporosis can result in significant lifestyle and dietary changes.
+A diagnosis of osteoporosis can mean making significant lifestyle and dietary changes.
 It is important to follow the treatment plan prescribed by your primary care provider.
 Your primary care provider will determine the best treatment for osteoporosis.
-Regular bone density tests can determine the effectiveness of your treatment.
-Consult your primary care provider for your specific bone density test requirements.
+Regular bone density tests can evaluate the effectiveness of your treatment.
+Ask your primary care provider for your specific bone density test requirements.